← Back to all guidesTax Credits

 3. Rent Tax Credit — Up to €1,000 per person

-If you're renting privately in Ireland, you can claim a Rent Tax Credit of up to €1,000 per year (€2,000 for a couple).
-This was introduced in Budget 2023 and is available for 2022 and subsequent years.
+If you're renting privately in Ireland, you can claim a Rent Tax Credit of up to €1,000 per year (€2,000 for a couple) for 2024 and 2025.
+The credit was introduced in Budget 2023 — it was worth €500 (€1,000 for couples) for the 2022 and 2023 tax years, so backdated claims for those years are at the lower amount.

 How to claim: Log in to myAccount on Revenue.ie and submit your claim through the PAYE services section.

-4. Home Carer Tax Credit — €1,800
+4. Home Carer Tax Credit — €1,950

 Available to married couples where one spouse stays at home to care for a dependent person (a child, elderly parent, or person with a disability).
-The caring spouse must earn less than €10,400 per year.
+The full credit applies where the carer earns €7,200 or less; it tapers to nil at €11,100.

-This credit is worth €1,800 and is frequently unclaimed by eligible families.
+This credit is worth up to €1,950 and is frequently unclaimed by eligible families.

 How to claim: Via myAccount or your annual tax return.
+See the full guide: Home Carer Tax Credit Ireland 2025.

-5. Incapacitated Child Tax Credit — €3,300
+5. Incapacitated Child Tax Credit — €3,800

 If you have a child who is permanently incapacitated either physically or mentally, you may be entitled to this credit.
-It's worth €3,300 and is available regardless of whether the child is dependent on you.
+It's worth €3,800 in 2025 (increased from €3,500 in Budget 2025).
+The incapacity must have arisen before the child turned 21, or while they were still in full-time education or training.

 6. Age Tax Credit — €245 (single) / €490 (married)